EndPointCorp/end-point-blog/2011/10/05/viewing-schema-changes-over-time-with.html.md

 The above command will compare the schemas on databases A and B, but will ignore any difference in which languages are installed, and ignore any differences in the sequences used by the databases.
 Most objects can be filtered out in a similar way.
 There are also a few other useful options for the --filter argument:

-- noposition: Ignore what order columns are in- noperms: Do not worry about any permissions on database objects- nofuncbody: Do not check function source
+- noposition: Ignore what order columns are in
+- noperms: Do not worry about any permissions on database objects
+- nofuncbody: Do not check function source

 The final and most exciting large change is the ability to compare a database to itself, over time.
 In other words, you can see exactly what changed during a certain time period.
 We have a client using that now to send a daily report on all schema changes made in the last 24 hours, for all the databases in their system.
 This is a very nice thing for a DBA to receive: not only is there a nice audit trail in your email, you can answer questions such as:

-- Was this a known change, or did someone make it without letting anyone else know?- Did somebody fat-finger and drop an index by mistake?- Were the changes applied to database X also applied to database Y and Z?
+- Was this a known change, or did someone make it without letting anyone else know?
+- Did somebody fat-finger and drop an index by mistake?
+- Were the changes applied to database X also applied to database Y and Z?

 To enable time-based checks, simply provide a single database to check.
 The first time it is run, same_schema simply gathers all the schema information and stores it on disk.
 The next time it is run, it detects the file, reads it in as database "2", and compares it to the current database (number "1").
 The **--replace** argument will rewrite the file with the current data when it is done.
 So the cronjob for the aforementioned client is as simple as: